The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/basic-guide.md

 # What Makes Us Special?

-Other than being very pretty (not to understate the importance of how pretty we are) The way the game is currently designed, the primary goal of the entire raid is to dish out as much DPS as possible without unduly compromising the survival of the run.
+Other than being very pretty (not to understate the importance of how pretty we are)...
+The way the game is currently designed, the primary goal of the entire raid is to dish out as much DPS as possible without unduly compromising the survival of the run.
 Healers work to keep people alive as efficiently as they can, and they contribute as much to the party’s damage as they can.
 That’s the core principle of healing, but each healer has slightly different ways to accomplish that goal.
 Astrologian’s role in the game is defined by its mobility, unique oGCDs, and above all else, cards.

 How about a trite little pros and cons list?
 Really it’s just an excuse for me to give an overview of the big highs and lows when it comes to Astrologian gameplay and the Astrologian job fantasy.